gkikola/optionpp/docs/index.md

 @tableofcontents

+@ref start "Getting Started"

 # Introduction

 Option++ provides an easy way to read, validate, and process command-line options.
 It can also generate a detailed, properly formatted help message.

+There is a single-header version of the library provided, or you can build and link to the shared library.

 # Features